passcod/cni-plugins/host-neigh/README.md

 - `address` (IP address as string, required): the IP of the neighbour.
 - `device` (string, required): the device name to add the neighbour to.
 - `lladdr` (MAC address as string, optional for `del`): the MAC address of the neighbour.
-- `critical` (boolean, optional): whether failing to apply this should return an error, defaults to `true`.
+- `critical` (boolean, optional): whether failing to add this should return an error, defaults to `true`.

 Returning an empty array is acceptable.